wp-plugins/strong-testimonials/readme.txt

 == Changelog ==

+= 1.11.3 - 2014-11-14 =
+* Fix conflict with Roki theme.
+* Fix a condition on slow-loading pages where the testimonials in the widget might appear stacked up before the slideshow script hides all but the first one.

 = 1.11.2 - 2014-11-06 =
 * IMPORTANT SECURITY UPDATE!
 * Restrict file upload types to jpg, jpeg, jpe, gif, png.